 So, I make my Cajun cauliflower rice with gumbos and stews.
 And if anyone, including me, wants or needs it, there are no questions asked.
 Just a bowl of it sitting on the serving table for them, waiting to be enjoyed in lieu of the customary south Louisiana rice side.

 Some days it goes barely untouched.
 And other days it's gone as soon as I set it down on the table.
 Whatever the case, it serves its purpose.
 It lends a super flavorful option to traditional rice.
 And it makes such a beautiful presentation with its abundance of spice-studded veggies and a healthy shake of olive oil.

 How to Make Cajun Cauliflower Rice

-Start the Cajun cauliflower rice by preheating your oven.
+Start by preheating your oven.
 Then, use your hands to coat the cauliflower with the seasonings.
 Finally, gather the sliced Cajun trinity veggies and the garlic: